-Liver cancer in dog breeds is incredibly serious and often fatal due to the importance of the infected organ.
+Liver cancer in a dog is incredibly serious and often fatal due to the importance of the infected organ.

 A dog that contracts liver cancer will have a vastly lower life expectancy, which could spell a lot of stress for you and your family if you feel your dog is at risk of developing the illness.

-Before discussing the effects of liver cancer in dog breeds, it's important to understand what the liver is and why it's so important.
+Before discussing the effects of liver cancer in a dog, it's important to understand what the liver is and why it's so important.
 This organ performs multiple purposes, without which the body wouldn't be able to function properly.

 Since liver cancer has the potential of affecting every other area in the body, its symptoms are often confused with those of various other common canine illnesses—some of which aren't nearly as dangerous.

-Because of this, it's important to Visit Your Veterinarian and have the dog checked out even if you think the signs are benign.
+Because of this, it's important to visit your vet and have the dog checked out even if you think the signs are benign.

 Unfortunately, dog cancer treatment of liver disease in dogs doesn't aim to undo the illness; all that can be done is to ensure that the dog lives out the rest of its life as comfortably and painlessly as possible.